OdedShimoni/pinky-promise/README.md

 -
 Pinky Promise is great for dealing with complex flows where you want to ensure that a series of actions are executed successfully.

-It has the same interface as 'Promise', along with minimal configuration, and can be used as a drop-in replacement.
+It has the same interface as `Promise`, along with minimal configuration, and can be used as a drop-in replacement.

 ```javascript
  // 15 lines of code which will retry each failed update, and if either's retries fail, revert both